[Battle of the Brands] Lazada vs Shopee: Which is the Better Online Shopping Site?

 Both e-commerce sites offer express delivery options to customers who need their orders ASAP.

-Lazada can deliver on the same day an order is placed before 11 am.
-This service is available in select areas in Metro Manila, Cavite, and Laguna (shipping fee: PHP 76) and in select cities in Cebu and Davao (shipping fee: PHP 85).
-Orders for express delivery made after 11 am are delivered on the next day.
+Lazada can deliver on the same day an order is placed before 1 p.m.
+This service is available in select areas of Greater Metro Manila, Laguna, Cavite, Cebu, and Davao.
+Delivery fees start at PHP 96 and may vary based on the item’s weight and size.

 Lazada’s same-day delivery service is available only for products from Lazada’s own inventory and shipped by Lazada itself (tagged on the site as “Sold and Fulfilled by Lazada”).
 There are also package size and weight restrictions for this delivery option.